Tutorial Friendly & Fair Teaching

 • Credits

-3. This is usually followed by an italicized quote with source citation.
+3. This is followed by an italicized quote with source citation.

 4. Next, a question about your current approach; this serves as a baseline.
 In this question, you describe your current way of working regarding this module.
 Interpret this question as follows: “What am I already doing well regarding this module?”